likewise/vexriscv-dockerfile/README.md

 # vexriscv-dockerfile
-Dockerfile for VexRiscv instantiation and development tools
+Dockerfile to create Docker image for VexRiscv instantiation and development

-## Test
+## Docker container
 Ubuntu 18.04 with the required tools to develop with the VexRiscv RISC-V.

+### Status
+Can instantiate the Murax SoC, which run hello_world on FPGA, debuggable via GDB/OpenOCD/JTAG.

 ### Contents
 SpinalHDL